Payum/PayumServer/README.md

 # Payum Server.

 Look ma!
 How it is easy to setup the payment server.
+Setup the server and it will take care of your payments.
+Easy to setup and tweak.

 ## Installation